July 5, 2018

 The change came about as VA updated it’s bible / manual.
 No information was added or omitted but simply put into a chart form, as shown below.

 Although, certainly the rhetoric in which the VA presents this mode of transmission has changed.
 Whereas the Fast Letter (04-13) viewed jet injector transmission with a speculative nature, the manual acknowledges the nexus as possible.
 When the Fast Letter was published in 2004, less than a handful of claims implicating jet injectors had been granted; so at the time the VA viewed this mode of transmission as highly speculative.
-Overtime, the Board of Veterans Appeals had noticed in a substantial number of cases the only Hepatitis C risk factor veterans experienced were his or her military jet injections.
+Overtime, the VA had noticed in a significant number of cases that military jet injections were the only Hepatitis C risk factor veterans experienced.
 This forced the VA to recognize the possibility of jet injector transmission in veterans’ claims.

-Although not all VA staff have abided by the manual in recognizing this nexus and the VA has been reluctant to resolve this discrepancy, which is why it is necessary for you to learn how to use this manual to your advantage.
+Although not all VA staff have abided by the manual in recognizing this nexus, which is why it is necessary for you to learn how to use this manual to your advantage.

 How To Use The Manual

-VBA’s Adjudication Procedure Manual (M21-1) not only serves as VA’s recognition that Hepatitis C transmission via jet injectors is possible but also serves as VA’s guidance on handling such claims.
+In regards to jet injectors, M21-1 not only recognizes jet injector devices as a possible of mode of transmission for Hepatitis C but also serves as VA’s guidance on handling such claims.
 Nowhere does the manual discredit the jet injector nexus.
-Therefore, any VA staff who fail to recognize this mode of transmission as a possible source of a veteran’s Hepatitis C are flouting the VA’s established opinion.
+Therefore, any VA staff who fail to recognize this mode of transmission as a possible source of a veteran’s Hepatitis C are flouting the VA’s instruction and guidance.